danieleongari/aiida-codes/README.md

 This repository contains

  * configurations for AiiDA codes on EPFL supercomputers
- * binaries of codes for setup on local computers
+ * binaries of codes for setup on local computers and cluster
+ * data files with input parameters needed by the codes

 ## Prerequisites